afloyd/mongo-migrate/README.md

 3. If a lock cannot be obtained, the migration will fail and exit.
 4. The lock is released upon completion of the migration.

+## How to Contribute
+### Branch Strategy
+1. Create a feature branch from the master branch:
+    ```bash
+    git checkout master
+    git pull
+    git checkout -b dev/{feature-name}
+    ```
+2. After completing the development, push the branch to the remote repository:
+    ```bash
+    git add .
+    git commit -m 'commit message'
+    git push --set-upstream origin dev/{feature-name}
+    ```
+3. Create a pull request to merge from `dev/{feature-name}` into the `master` branch.

+### Development Routine
+When preparing a new change to the repository, follow the steps below to ensure everything is considered:
+- Use the branch strategy above to create a new branch.
+- Prepare your code and tests (`/test`).
+- Run `npm run test` to ensure all tests pass after applying your new code.

+After checking all the items above, commit your code and push it to the remote repository, then start a pull request to request a merge into the `master` branch.

 ### Release
 We publish this library to [npm private packages](https://docs.npmjs.com/about-private-packages) so that it can be utilized as a dependency by various Thimble services as needed.